richsalz/draft-rsalz-use-san/draft-rsalz-use-san.md

 ## Representing Server Identity

-Severs either MUST NOT issue a CN-ID, or MUST use a form for the Common Name RDN that cannot be mistaken for an identifier.
-Not using Common Name is preferred.
+Servers MUST NOT request certificates that contain CN-ID in the subject.
+If the Common Name RDN must be present in the certificate, it MUST be in a form that cannot be mistaken for a CN-ID.

 ## Verifying Service Identity